qn7o/jinja2-live-parser/README.md

 ## Usage

 You are all set, go to `http://localhost:5000/` and have fun.

+Custom filters can be added under the filters/ directory.
+See filters/test_filter.py for an example

 ## Preview